 It has yet to be seen whether Respondent will apply to the New Jersey Supreme Court for review of the Appellate Division ruling, but we will definitely keep an eye out for any related updates and/or determinations.

 If you have been involved in a work-related accident while working in another state, you may be able to take advantage from the benefits payable under the New Jersey Workers’ Compensation Act.
-The workers’ compensation lawyers at Hyberg, White & Mann are here to help and will walk you through the process to obtain the compensation you deserve.
+The employment lawyers at HKM are here to help and will walk you through the process to obtain the compensation you deserve.
 Call us today for a free legal consultation at 609-407-1000.

 Get In touch below.
 Ask Any Question or Start a Free Quote